 The DAFM can give a Temporary PMU number to new entrants to the pest control industry for a period of up to 9 months.
 This is in order to allow time for “on the job” training and completion of the Lantra course.
 There are a number of rules / restrictions with the temporary PMU number:

-- A trainning plan must be submitted to the DAFM, including training records and proof of registration to an upcoming Lantra Level 3 course;
+- A training plan must be submitted to the DAFM, including training records and proof of registration to an upcoming Lantra Level 3 course

 - The trainee must observe a PMU carry out method/technique applications of biocidal products and then carry out a minimum of 4 treatments himself under direct supervision in order to carry out repeat visits on his/her own